 This allows a player to use a ruler to measure out his or her exact movements, a method that has both good and bad points.
 Good in that it is far easier to track a character's exact placement on the map, but bad in that it is harder for N/PCs to be anywhere in a given sector at a given point in time, which can put a small crimp in a Gamemaster's plans.
 Either way works well, however.

 As far as pointers for one's heroes go, virtually anything can be used.
 Any die, coin, or other knick-knack can fill this function nicely.
-Some people make small, paper cut-and-fold stand up 'figures', usually triangular, with the front of the fold-up figure representing exactly where the character is.
+Some people make small paper stand up 'figures', whether two- or three-sided, with the front of the fold-up figure representing exactly where the character is.
 Some players even buy miniatures from their RPG supplier, painting them up to look like their characters.

-Of course, the scale of the map may alter the usefulness of these items.
-If the Gamemaster uses a map of Manhattan Island, it will be of miniature scale indeed, and it may be difficult to pinpoint exactly what street out of the twelve one's figure is standing on is actually occupied by the hero.
+Bear in mind that the scale of the map may alter the usefulness of these items.
+If the Gamemaster uses a map of Manhattan Island, it will be of miniature scale, and it may be difficult to pinpoint exactly what street out of the twelve one's figure is standing on is actually occupied by the hero.
 To each their own, however, and for those that go forward with their map techniques, good luck to you!